faisalshaikh8433/Rest-Api-Ruby-On-Rails/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby 2.5.4

 * System dependencies

 * Configuration

-* Database creation
+* Database sqlite3 which comes with rails by default

 * Database initialization